suzkiee/little-esty-shop/README.md

 #### A Note on Using Existing Data

-This project comews preloaded with customer, invoice, merchant, item and transaction data to pre-populate the application.
+This project comes preloaded with customer, invoice, merchant, item and transaction data to pre-populate the application.
 The full data-set can be found in csv files under `app/db/data`.
 Additionally there is a collection of truncated data that is a lot easier to load and utilize that can be found at `app/db/data/test_data`.
 After running `bundle install`, either `rake load_csv` or `rake load_test_csv` should be run.
 The rake files will create the database, apply migrations and then load csv data into your database.

 ## Testing